joergkrause/svogv/README.md

 }
 ~~~

 As you see we use several decorators.
 We have decorators for display hints, such as `Display`.
 And we have decorators to manage the validation, such as `MaxLength()`.
+The second parameter of `Display()` is the order within the form.

+### Usage with Bootstrap

+> In case you work with Material 2, just use `@svogv/material` for the package source.
+Otherwise, both packages behave the same.

 The usage is simple; just import like this: